 - The possibility exists that the participants can create a climate that facilitates “win-win” settlements.

-+ HOW DO I KNOW WHETHER THE COLLABORATIVE LAW PROCESS IS THE BEST CHOICE FOR ME AND MY CASE?
++ IS THE COLLABORATIVE PROCESS A GOOD FIT FOR ME AND MY CASE?

 It isn’t for every client (or every lawyer), but it is worth considering if some or all of these are true for you: